IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_README.md

 The service acts as the security gateway for the system, ensuring that only authenticated and authorized users can access protected resources. **All user data is retrieved from the users-service via gRPC calls.**

-### Separation of Concerns

-This service follows a strict separation of concerns:

-- **Auth-Service**: Responsible ONLY for authentication and authorization (JWT token management, validation)
-- **Users-Service**: Single source of truth for ALL user data (usernames, passwords, emails, profiles, roles, etc.)
+## 2. Architecture

+### Stateless Design

-The auth-service operates as a **stateless service** that:
+The auth-service **does not have its own database** and maintains no persistent state.
+It operates as a pure authentication service that:

 - Generates and validates JWT tokens
 - Authenticates users by calling users-service via gRPC
 - Provides user information for token validation
 - Manages token blacklisting for logout functionality

-## 2. Architecture

-### Stateless Design

-The auth-service **does not have its own database** and maintains no persistent state.
-It operates as a pure authentication service that:

-1. **Authentication Flow**: Validates credentials by calling users-service gRPC endpoints
-2. **Token Generation**: Creates JWT tokens containing user information from users-service
-3. **Token Validation**: Validates tokens and optionally fetches fresh user data from users-service
-4. **User Operations**: All user-related operations are delegated to users-service

 ### Dependencies

 - **Users-Service**: Primary dependency for all user data operations via gRPC
 - **JWT Library**: For token generation, validation, and parsing
 - **Spring Security**: For security configuration and authentication framework
-- **In-Memory Token Blacklist**: For logout functionality (tokens are blacklisted in memory)
+- **Spring Web**: For REST API endpoints for frontend interactions
+- **gRPC**:
+  - **Server**: For validating requests from API Gateway Service
+  - **Client**: For Users Service operations with users data

 ### Data Storage

 **No Database**: The auth-service does not use any persistent storage.
 All user data is retrieved on-demand from users-service.

-**In-Memory Storage**:
-- Blacklisted tokens (for logout functionality)
-- Application cache (if needed for performance optimization)

 ## 3. Business Logic